rorcde/mds20_deepfolio/README.md

 ## Results
-Models were trained on the combined dataset, which wascomposed of sequences of all cryptocurrencies (ETH, EOS, LTC, BNB, XRP) with lengths 3000, and then tested separatly on each cryptocurrency.
+Models were trained on the combined dataset, which was composed of sequences of all cryptocurrencies (ETH, EOS, LTC, BNB, XRP) with lengths 3000, and then tested separatly on each cryptocurrency.

-Results for NHP model (Log-Likelihood loss and event prediction from probability density)
+Results for NHP model (Log-Likelihood loss and time / event prediction from probability density):

 |     Dataset   | Log-Likelihood   | Time RMSE | Event Accuracy|
 |---------------|------------------|-----------|---------------|